 The conduct of direct marketing in Australia is regulated largely based on the marketing channel used:

-emails, text messages and other ‘commercial electronic messages’ are regulated under the Spam Act 2003 (Cth).
+Emails, text messages and other ‘commercial electronic messages’ are regulated under the Spam Act 2003 (Cth).

-outbound telesales must comply with restrictions under the Do Not Call Register Act 2006 (Cth).
+Outbound telesales must comply with restrictions under the Do Not Call Register Act 2006 (Cth).

-personal letters and online targeted advertising (and any other direct marketing activities not regulated under the above) must comply with APP 7 of the Privacy Act.
+Personal letters and online targeted advertising (and any other direct marketing activities not regulated under the above) must comply with APP 7 of the Privacy Act.

 There are some provisions in the Corporations Act that are also relevant (such as anti-hawking provisions and endorsements).